scottcolfer/scottcolfer.github.io/_posts/2022-02-07-six-years-leading-community-practice.md

 - Prioritise most valuable work in progress that can be pushed over the finish line.

 I’m pretty excited about what 2022 holds for the user-centred, delivery and product professions at MOJ.

+# Epilogue

+I won’t help to write the next chapter in the story of professions and communities of practice at MOJ.
+I leave in a few weeks, moving to the public sector to work in Local Government.
+The Heads of Profession are running as a self-organising team.
+The Product management profession will have a new Head of Product.
+This is one of the reasons I’m excited to see what 2022 has in store for the user-centred, delivery and product professions at MOJ.
+It’s totally unknown to me for the first time in years.

+This post isn’t the story of the product management profession at MOJ.
+That'd need 150+ voices to tell it.
+This isn’t the story of the Heads of Profession team at MOJ.
+That'd needs six people to tell it.
+But this is my story.
+A story about what it’s like to lead the same community of practice for a long time.
+It’s the story of what happens as the people in that community change, as enthusiasm ebbs and flows, and as the community grows, spreads and matures.

+I’ll try and boil this whole thing down.
+I learned some things the hard way.
+If you’re in a similar role, let me share just three things with you:

+1. You can’t solve every problem.
+The colleagues I saw who tried doing this burned out and left.
+If you’re in for the long haul then you have to learn to prioritise and let things go.
+2. But you must solve the important problems.
+Cynicism is waiting for those who switch-off.
+I bargained with myself that I could let some stuff go as long as I had one important problem I was solving at all times.
+And that I’d see each problem through to a solution.
+3. I can leave a product failure at the door but people stuff that keeps me up at night.
+You can't succeed in anything.
+Not everyone will get on with you.
+You won't get on with everyone.
+You’ll come under pressure to compromise your values.
+Sometimes you’ll have to hold the line without anyone to pat you on the back for doing so.
+If you keep ‘open and fair’ as your north star and ensure each year is better than the last: then you’re doing the job and doing it well.